AjayLiu/ajayliu.com/README.md

    SENDGRID_API_KEY = (i use sengrid to send mail, so just use your api key here if u happen to use sendgrid to send contact emails)
    DISCORD_WEBHOOK_URL = (i also receive a discord notification, place your webhook url here if you want)
    ```
-4. Enter the same environment variables in Netlify.
-5. Publish the site on Netlify using continuous git integration. :tada:

 ### Development